Kraft Foods Inc.: Philip Morris acquisition and merger with General Foods

 At the end of 1988, Philip Morris Companies purchased Kraft for $12.9 billion.
 In 1989, Kraft merged with Philip Morris's General Foods unit—makers of Oscar Mayer meats, Maxwell House coffee, Jell-O gelatin, Budget Gourmet frozen dinners, Entenmann's baked goods, Kool-Aid, Crystal Light and Tang powdered beverage mixes, Post Cereals, Shake 'n Bake flavored coatings and numerous other packaged foods—as Kraft General Foods.
 Its aggressive product development was reversed after the merger, as it became slow in addressing issues on its product lines due to its size, and also company politics.

-In 1990, the company acquired Jacobs Suchard (a European coffee and confectionery giant) and Freia Marabou (a Scandinavian confectionery maker) to expand overseas as its business was heavily dependent on the U.S. In 1993, it acquired RJR Nabisco's cold cereal business (mainly Shredded Wheat and Shreddies cereals) while selling its Breyers ice-cream division to Unilever and its Birds Eye unit to Dean Foods.
+In 1990, the company acquired Jacobs Suchard (a European coffee and confectionery giant) and Freia Marabou (a Scandinavian confectionery maker) to expand overseas as its business was heavily dependent on the U.S. In 1993, it acquired RJR Nabisco's cold cereal business (mainly Shredded Wheat and Shreddies cereals), Terry's of York from United Biscuits, while selling its Breyers ice-cream division to Unilever and its Birds Eye unit to Dean Foods.
 In 1994, it sold its frozen dinners unit to H.J.
 Heinz and in 1995, it sold its foodservice unit.
+Also in 1994, it acquired an 82% stake in Romanian confectionary company Poiana-Produse Zaharoase SA.

 In 1995, it changed its name to the present name, Kraft Foods.
-The same year, it sold its bakery division (except Lender's Bagels, which was sold in 1996 to Kellogg Company), its candy division and its tablespreads division.
+The same year, it sold its bakery division (except Lender's Bagels, which was sold in 1996 to Kellogg Company), its caramel & marshmallow divisions and its tablespreads division.
 Log Cabin syrup was sold in 1997.

 On August 2, 1996, Kraft announced a deal with PepsiCo to market the Taco Bell brand of grocery products.

+In 1998, Kraft announced a partnership with Starbucks to market and distribute the Starbucks brand of coffee beans in grocery stores.

-As of 2007, Philip Morris (now Altria Inc.) had sold its stake in Kraft foods and the two companies are no longer affiliated.
+By 2007, Philip Morris (now Altria Inc.) sold its stake in Kraft foods and the companies separated.